GreenRiverCollege-IT372/hw-rails-intro/docs/part_0_A.md

 </details>
 <br />

-At this point you should be able to run the app locally (`rails server`) and navigating to `http://localhost:3000/movies` in your browser.
-If you are using c9, use `rails s -p $PORT -b $IP` and navigate to the link generated within c9.
+At this point, if you are on your own VM, you should be able to run the app locally (`rails server`) and navigating to `http://localhost:3000/movies` in your browser.
+If you are using a Google Cloud Platform VM, use `rails s -p $PORT -b $IP` and navigate to your external IP and port number (http://aaa.bbb.ccc.ddd:9292/movies).

 Next: [Part 0 (B): Preparation: deploy to Heroku](part_0_B.md)